Skip to main content Scroll Top

 What you can do:

-While public comment periods are over, the USDA was forced to concede that the vast majority of stakeholders don’t want this!
+While the public comment period is over, the USDA was forced to concede that the vast majority (82%) of stakeholders don’t want this reorganization.

-While the USDA currently seems intent on ignoring the voice of the public, the reorganization has received consistent and publicized congressional pushback—including from the Senate Agriculture Committee.
-As reorganization efforts build steam in 2026, we can be sure to hear more congressional pushback.
-The 82% negative public comment will provide excellent standing for opposition to come.
+While USDA currently seems intent on ignoring the voice of the public, the reorganization has received consistent and publicized congressional pushback—including from the Senate Agriculture Committee.
+As reorganization efforts build steam in 2026, we can be sure to hear more congressional public opposition.

-In the meantime, don’t let up!
-Call your senators (GA senators Warnock and Ossoff, SC senators Graham and Scott, NC senators Tillis and Budd) and make your voice heard!
+In the meantime, don’t let up.
+Call your senators (GA Senators Warnock and Ossoff, SC Senators Graham and Scott, NC Senators Tillis and Budd, and representatives from your districts) and make your voice heard.
 If you live in Georgia, be sure to call Sen. Warnock.
-He’s the only senator in the three states who sits on the Senate Agriculture Committee and could play a decisive role in hearings to come!
+He’s the only senator in the three Chattooga watershed states who sits on the Senate Agriculture Committee and could play a decisive role in hearings to come.

 Date of release: